-As recently as last year, I thought again about heading to Greece, but I was in Europe during the Fall, and felt it wouldn’t be quite as nice as Spring or Summer.
+As recently as last year, I thought again about heading to Greece, but I was in Europe during the Fall and felt it wouldn't be quite as lovely as Spring or Summer.

-Mykonos is my top pick, if only for the beautiful seaside setting, with white-painted buildings contrast against the deep blue waters.
-I’d love to photograph it.
+Mykonos is my top pick, if only for the beautiful seaside setting, with white-painted buildings contrasting against the deep blue waters.
+I'd love to photograph it.

 Croatia is another seaside country I'm long overdue to visit.

 My parents were there long ago on a cruise, and as recently as last year, my brother and best friend went for yacht week.

 I've also heard its praises sung by many travel bloggers in recent years.

 For such a small country, there's a lot of cities to visit, including Dubrovnik (pictured above), Hvar (party central), Split, and Zagreb (the capital).

 But, because it's small, it's perfect for a quick vacation; a week or two should suffice.

 I know nothing of Croatian cuisine, though I imagine it's heavy on seafood.